 I first celebrated Canadian Thanksgiving at a Bouchercon (the World Mystery Convention) that was held several years ago in Toronto.
-I confess, I didn't realize there was 'another' Thanksgiving.
+I'll be there this Thanksgiving, too, so it's a win-win celebration!
+I confess, I didn't realize the first time I was there that there was 'another' Thanksgiving.
 For me, Thanksgiving was about the Pilgrims, the Rock, the Turkeys.
 Same foods in Canada, but different date and reasons.
 So in case you're new to this holiday, here's some information on the origins of Canadian Thanksgiving which is more closely aligned to the traditions of Europe than those of the United States.

 The very first Thanksgiving celebration in North America took place in Canada when Martin Frobisher, an explorer from England, arrived in Newfoundland in 1578.
 He wanted to give thanks for his safe arrival to the New World.
 That means the first Thanksgiving in Canada was celebrated 43 years before the pilgrims landed in Plymouth, Massachusetts!
 For a few hundred years, Thanksgiving was celebrated in either late October or early November, before it was declared a Canadian National Holiday in 1879.
 It was then, that November 6th was set aside as the official Thanksgiving holiday.
 On January 31, 1957, Canadian Parliament announced that the second Monday in October would be Thanksgiving -- "a day of general thanksgiving to almighty God for the bountiful harvest with which Canada has been blessed."